 — Pete Hoekstra (@petehoekstra) December 23, 2017

-The response of the Dutch press corps to Hoekstra’s lie contrasts sharply with how American reporters handled Trump’s false claim, also made in 2015, that he had watched on television as “thousands and thousands” of Muslims in New Jersey had cheered the destruction of the World Trade Center on September 11, 2001.
+The response of the Dutch press corps to Hoekstra spreading lies about their country contrasts sharply with how American reporters handled a similar false claim from Trump, who insisted during the 2016 campaign that he had watched on television as “thousands and thousands” of Muslims in New Jersey had cheered the destruction of the World Trade Center on September 11, 2001.

 While American news organizations comprehensively debunked Trump’s false claim — showing that there was no such footage of any mass celebration that day — reporters covering his campaign made only a few gentle attempts to confront him with the facts before they stopped asking about the lie entirely.
 Trump, let off the hook, assured his supporters that he had been vindicated and even mocked the physical disability of a reporter whose work undermined his account.